Bubbles (band): Early success

 Bubbles' first single, "Happy Girl", peaked at number six in the Swedish charts, and was very popular among children.
 It stayed in the charts for 26 weeks, longer than any other single that year.

-The girls supported Swedish mega-star Markoolio on his tour throughout the summer of year 2000 and finished it off with a stunning performance at the Globe Arena, Stockholm, in front of 14,000 screaming fans.
+The girls supported Swedish mega-star Markoolio on his tour throughout the summer of year 2000 and finished it off with a performance at the Globe Arena, Stockholm, in front of 14,000 screaming fans.
 More than 500,000 people attended the successful summer tour.
 The follow-up "Rock The World" reached the number two spot and gold status (close to platinum before deleted in order to increase album sales) and is counted one of the really big hits in the year of 2000.

 In the summer of 2001, Bubbles performed with eight of their own hit songs at the summer gala tour - ABSOLUTE KIDZ TOUR together with Sweden's most popular artists.
 Despite them being youngest, Bubbles got the best reviews of all performing artists on stage from the critics in the papers.
 In January 2001, Bubbles appeared on the biggest national TV charity gala competing in a pop festival against a number of Sweden's most respected artists - and winning with the new Swedish song "Regnbågens Barn" (Children of the Rainbow).
 The winning track was released on a double-A-side single together with ”I'll Be There” reaching number seven in the Sales Chart, even without a video.
 The single also reached gold status.

 By then Bubbles were very popular in the Netherlands where their debut CD album Rock The World also made it to gold status.

 They are mostly popular in Sweden, although one of their songs, "Somewhere", was included in the motion picture Ice Age.
 Their first major hit was "Happy Girl" which got to number six on Swedish charts.
 Although it was also released in the Australian country as a single and on a compilation, it failed to chart.
 Their second single, "Rock the World", managed to get up to number two in the Swedish charts.
 They also went on tour between 2000 and 2004 with some big turnouts.

 International success and Eurovision Song Contest

 During the autumn, the record company in Germany wanted Bubbles to start gaining fans in their country too.
 During Christmas 2001, they recorded a duet version of their hit single "X-mas Time" changing title to "It's Christmas Time"; The duet partner was the US-born star Kathy Kelly (from the Kelly Family).
 Bubbles and Kelly performed at the biggest German TV shows and galas.
 In France, Bubbles alone performed at the biggest TV shows along with artists such as Janet Jackson, Lenny Kravitz and Henri Salvador.

-In February 2002, Bubbles recorded the hit single "Somewhere" to the animated film Ice Age.
+In February 2002, Bubbles recorded the hit single "Somewhere" for the animated film Ice Age.
 In their home country Sweden, Bubbles managed to be number one for several weeks at the most popular top-ten TV show "Voxpop" in competition with many worldwide artists.